A randomised controlled trial comparing prophylactic oral dextrose gel with placebo in newborn babies at risk of neonatal hypoglycaemia.

-Hypoglycaemia is the commonest metabolic disorder of the newborn, and the only known common preventable cause of brain damage in newborn babies.
-Up to 15% of newborn babies will have low blood glucose concentrations, and the rate is much higher in babies who have additional risk factors: up to 50% in babies of diabetic mothers and 66% in preterm babies.
+Hypoglycaemia (low blood sugar) is the commonest metabolic disorder of the newborn, and the only known common preventable cause of brain damage in newborn babies.
+Up to 15% of newborn babies will have low blood glucose concentrations, and the rate is around 50% in babies who have additional risk factors: those born small, large, preterm, or to a mother with diabetes.
 Neonatal hypoglycaemia can cause brain damage and death, and its treatment commonly requires admission to the newborn intensive care unit or special care baby unit (NICU/SCBU), separating mothers and babies and interfering with the establishment of breast-feeding, thus incurring high social and financial cost.

 A previous study (the Sugar Babies Study) demonstrated that treatment of neonatal hypoglycaemia with oral dextrose gel was more effective than feeding alone in reversing hypoglycaemia, and reduced both the rate of NICU admission for hypoglycaemia and the rate of formula feeding at two weeks of age.

-Importantly, the gel is cheap, well tolerated, simple and safe to administer, and was acceptable to families and caregivers. hPOD and the follow-up study will determine whether oral dextrose gel is effective in preventing hypoglycaemia and admission to NICU/SCBU, and so preventing many of the adverse effects associated with this common problem.
+Importantly, the gel is cheap, well tolerated, simple and safe to administer, and was acceptable to families and caregivers. hPOD and the follow-up study are determining whether oral dextrose gel is effective in preventing hypoglycaemia and admission to NICU/SCBU, and so preventing many of the adverse effects associated with this common problem.